Assessment of legal validity

 Regulation EC 261/2004 specifies that passengers may receive compensation if the delay, cancellation or denied boarding was caused by an incident under the responsibility of the airline.
 It means that the airline will have to pay compensation unless it can prove that the disruption was caused by an extraordinary circumstance.
 Examples of extraordinary circumstances include adverse weather conditions, natural disasters, political unrest, a threat to the safety of the flight or passengers, a passenger falling ill, etc.

-If you’re uncertain if your flight delay or cancellation qualifies for compensation, once you’ve submitted your claim our team of experts will analyse the circumstances and assess your situation.
-If your claim has already been rejected by easyJet, you can still submit your claim and our team will verify and corroborate the airline’s arguments.
+If you’re still doubting if your flight delay or cancellation qualifies for compensation, once you’ve submitted your claim our team of experts will analyse the circumstances and assess your case.
+If your claim has already been rejected by EasyJet, you can still submit your claim and our team will verify and fact-check the airline’s arguments.
 Very often, they assess the situation wrongly and reject perfectly valid claims; so don’t give up that easily and don’t worry, we’re here to help you!

-easyJet’s network, covered with 248 aeroplanes, reaches a total of 124 destinations.
+EasyJet’s network, operated with 248 aircraft, reaches a total of 124 destinations.
 While it is a British airline, they have 28 bases throughout Europe.
-If those numbers aren’t impressive enough, in 2014 easyJet transported a total of 65 million international passengers, making it the second largest European carrier by scheduled passengers.
-The company's punctuality tends to differ very often, with an on-time arrival rate per hour of 74.73% in 2017.
+If those numbers aren’t impressive enough, in 2014 EasyJet transported a total of 65 million international passengers, which made it the second-largest European carrier by scheduled passengers.
+The company's punctuality tends to differ very often, with an on-time arrival rate per hour of 74.3% in 2019.

 Assessment of legal validity

 More than one passenger

 Legal process fully included

 No win, no fee